 Matthew ends his Gospel in dramatic fashion.
 He quotes the resurrected Jesus giving a last promise: “I am with you always” and a last command: “GO, therefore, and make disciples of all nations...”
 I think you would agree that a command by someone who rose from the dead carries a lot of authority.
 In fact, Jesus said ALL authority was His.
 Therefore, we call these words the Great Commission.
 In light of the words of Christ, GOING is a necessary prerequisite to making disciples of all nations.
 In an intentional effort to obey the last command of Christ, WFBC is entering a new season called the “Going Challenge.”
 Here are the highlights:

 culture of prayer AND EVANGELISM

 We will continue to build a strong church culture of prayer and evangelism by creating opportunities to pray corporately and equipping people to share their faith.
-This year we will gather for 2 more prayer nights:
+This year we will gather for several prayer nights.
+Our next gathering is:

 November 14 – Round 4

 From April 16 to May 6, our church will have 21 days of prayer and fasting.
 Additionally, this summer we will have two trainings on how to share the Gospel.

 In the coming months, we will identify and encourage ministries that are addressing the needs of our community.